Lights and Leadership at LeadingAge PA

 Rachel: This is a lemons/lemonade-type question: were there challenges you felt the team faced and solved expertly?

 Brittney: There are always going to be curveballs on site.
 We pride ourselves on keeping cool heads under pressure, and this time was no different.
 The afternoon before the big Gala, I noticed one of the award recipients lingering in the ballroom, chatting with friends and colleagues.
 She had a broken foot.
-And was s/b accept an award on stage that evening.
+And she was supposed to accept an award on stage that evening.
 Cue Producer alarm bells! 🔔🔔🔔